mosaicnetworks/monetd/docs/monetd_commands.rst

 The two most common scenarios are:

-- config build - config build creates the configuration for a single-node network, based on one of the keys in [datadir]/keystore.
+- config build - config build creates the configuration for a single-node network, based on one of the keys in [<keystore>.
 This is a quick and easy way to get started with ``monetd``.
                  See :ref:`quickstart_rst`.

 - config pull - config pull is used to join an existing network.
 It fetches the configuration from one of the existing nodes.
 See :ref:`join_rst`.

 For more complex scenarios, please refer to :ref:`giverny_rst`, which is a